LinnSilver/to-do-list-pj2/README.md

 ## ![Check](assets/images/redeme-images/to-do.jpg)

 ### Delete task
-Every uncompleted task is equipped with a trashcan button, when clicked the task is deleted.
+Every uncompleted task is equipped with a trashcan button, on hover over with the mouse the icon changes color to white and the mouse pointer changes appearance to a hand.
+When clicked, the task is deleted.
 Sometimes a User wants to remove an uncompleted task, this makes it possible to do that.
 ## ![Check](assets/images/redeme-images/to-do-trashcan.jpg)

 ### Clear all completed tasks